AnaadiAI/kalanjiyam/docs/installation.rst

 Service dependencies
 --------------------

-Ambuda has several important service dependencies.
-These dependencies are required only for specific features on Ambuda.
+Kalanjiyam has several important service dependencies.
+These dependencies are required only for specific features on Kalanjiyam.
 For general usage, you can skip these.

 Background Task Services
 ^^^^^^^^^^^^^^^^^^^^^^^^

-Ambuda uses Celery for background task processing, which is required for features
+Kalanjiyam uses Celery for background task processing, which is required for features
 like:

 - Project uploads (PDF processing and page splitting)